La Boca, Buenos Aires, Argentina

 Illegal drugs and prison sentences

-Don’t become involved with illegal drugs of any kind.
-Possessing even very small quantities can lead to a lengthy prison sentence.
+Do not become involved with illegal drugs of any kind.
+Possession of even very small quantities can lead to a lengthy prison sentence.

 Argentine society is open and diverse.
 Discrimination based on sexual orientation is rare.
 Same-sex marriage is legal.
-Read our advice for LGBT travellers before you travel.
+Read more advice for LGBT+ travellers

 The government of Argentina has stated that it intends to pursue legal action against oil and gas companies engaged in hydrocarbon exploration in the Falkland Islands.
 If you’re travelling to Argentina and think you may be affected by this type of legal action, seek independent legal advice.